Zvols

 Figure 4: Zvol Space Management Widget

-The ZFS Encryption widget displays for zvols configured with encryption.
+The Encryption widget only shows when a zvol is configured with encryption.
 It shows the current state of the encryption, the encryption root, the type, and the algorithm used.
-The ZFS Encryption widget displays the Lock or Unlock options if it uses key encryption instead of a passphrase.
-The Export Key option displays if the zvol uses key encryption.
+The Encryption widget shows the Lock or Unlock options if it uses passphrase encryption.
+The Export Key option shows if the zvol uses key encryption.

-Edit opens the Edit Encryption Options for dataset window for the selected zvol.
+Edit opens the Edit Encryption Options for zvol window for the selected zvol.

 Data Protection Widget